Wickes-class destroyer: Armament

 The main armament was the same as the Caldwell class: four 4 in/50 caliber guns and twelve 21 in torpedo tubes.
 While the gun armament was typical for destroyers of this period, the torpedo armament was larger than usual, in accordance with American practice at the time.
 A factor in the size of the torpedo armament was the General Board's decision to use broadside rather than centerline torpedo tubes.
 This was due to the desire to have some torpedoes remaining after firing a broadside, and problems experienced with centerline mounts on previous classes with torpedoes striking the gunwales of the firing ship.
 The Mark 8 torpedo was initially equipped, and probably remained the standard torpedo for this class, as 600 Mark 8 torpedoes were issued to the British in 1940 as part of the Destroyers for Bases Agreement.

 Most ships carried a 3 in/23 caliber anti-aircraft (AA) gun, typically just aft of the stern 4-inch gun.
 The original design called for two 1-pounder AA guns, but these were in short supply and the 3-inch gun was more effective.
 Anti-submarine warfare (ASW) armament was added during World War I. Typically, a single depth charge track was provided aft, along with a Y-gun depth charge projector forward of the aft deckhouse.

 Production

-8 destroyers of the Wickes class, New York Shipbuilding Corporation, Camden, New Jersey, 1919.
+Eight destroyers of the Wickes class completed by New York Shipbuilding Corporation, Camden, New Jersey, 1919.

-The United States Congress authorized 50 destroyers in the 1916 Act.
-However, the realization of the scope of the U-boat campaign resulted in 111 being built.
+The United States Congress authorized 50 destroyers (35 later numbered DD 75 to 109) in the Act of 29 August 1916.
+However, the realization of the scope of the U-boat campaign resulted in a total of 111 being built, with DD 110 to 185 being authorized under the Act of 4 March 1917.
 The ships were built at Bath Iron Works, Bethlehem Steel Corporation's Fore River Shipbuilding Company, Union Iron Works, Mare Island Navy Yard, Newport News Shipbuilding, New York Shipbuilding, and William Cramp & Sons.
-267 Wickes and Clemson-class destroyers were built.
+In all, 267 Wickes and Clemson-class destroyers were built.
 This program was considered a major industrial achievement.
 Production of these destroyers was considered so important that work on cruisers and battleships was delayed to allow completion of the program.
 The first Wickes-class vessel was launched on 11 November 1917, with four more by the end of the year.
 Production peaked in July 1918, when 17 were launched - 15 of them on 4 July.